MichaelFED/MichaelFED/README.md

-- 👋 Hi, I’m @MichaelFED and i'm new to programming
+- 👋 Hi, I’m Michael and i'm new to programming
-- 👀 I’m interested in full stack software engineering
+- 👀 I’m a full stack software engineer
-- 🌱 I’m currently learning front end development
+- 🌱 I’m currently learning typescript
 - 💞️ I’m looking to collaborate with other software developers/engineers
-- 📫 How to reach me ...
+- 📫 You can reach out to me via email...ocheimike17@gmail.com

 <!---
 MichaelFED/MichaelFED is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.